fau-is/IntroCS/Anagrams/README.md

 >For instance, rearranging the name mary can result in army.
 >Thus, these two words are anagrams of each other.

-==In this exercise, don't worry about phrases.
-We'll just look at words==
+**In this exercise, don't worry about phrases.
+We'll just look at words.**

 {% next %}
 ## Program Specifications